 Red clover.
 Red clover.
 Come on over.
 Red clover is especially useful for women with uterine problems and has been used for centuries as a uterine tonic.
 Red Clover can regulate the menstrual cycle.
 Red clover is considered to be one of the richest sources of isoflavones and water-soluble chemicals that act like estrogens.

-Red clover blossoms contain natural estrogen-like substances that help relieve menopausal symptoms such as hot flashes, night sweats, and mild depression.
+These plant based estrogens help relieve menopausal symptoms such as hot flashes, night sweats, and mild depression.
 Red clover can also be useful in the treatment of PMS, colds, flu, skin problems, coughs, bronchitis, arthritic pain, gout, and heart disease.

-Red clover is easy to grow from seeds.
 The plant has a deep root system and can tolerate dry or wet soil conditions.
 Red clover is a short-lived perennial and is most productive in its second year.
 Red clover may be planted in full sun or part shade.

 * Red clover should be used with caution by people with a history of breast cancer.
 Red Clover interferes with the efficacy of Tamoxifen.
 Do not take red clover with blood thinners.
 Red clover is very diuretic so always drink plenty of water to avoid dehydration when using this herb.
 Avoid fermented red clover.
 Do not take red clover when pregnant.
 Excessive use of red clover may increase the risk of excessive bleeding in some people.
 Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking other medicines.

 * Note - the information on this website has not been evaluated by the Food and Drug Administration.

 ** Most of the articles in this online herbal encyclopedia were first published by the North Georgia News in a weekly column titled Every Green Herb (by Janice Boling).

 © 2005-2020 website design and content by Janiceboling